 If you don’t have a systematic screening process for identifying candidate investments, then I think you’re missing a trick.
 This is not difficult these days – there are lots of online providers of screening tools, such as the one I use, Stockopedia.

-My screening process is multi-stage.
+My investing approach is multi-stage.
 First I identify a watchlist of shares using qualitative and quantitative factors and then I pick the best looking options from this watchlist when opportunities arise.
 Here I’m just looking at the very first step i.e. how do I identify candidates for the watchlist in the first place.

 Basically the idea at this step is to identify candidates that meet my quantitative factors for identifying quality: good business economics and a consistent track record of growth.
 I do this by using various permutations of mechanical screens (on Stockopedia) based on a handful of criteria as filters: